Back to Blog Market Updates

 Is now a good time to sell a home in Northwest Indiana?

-The market continues to favor sellers, but pricing must be strategic.
-Well-priced, well-presented homes in the $400K–$600K range are attracting multiple offers, especially in Munster, Dyer, and St. John.
-Low inventory means there's less competition for your listing.
-If you're thinking about selling, a conversation about your home's current value and market position is the best first step — even if you're not ready to list immediately.
+The market continues to favor sellers, but strategic pricing matters more than ever.
+Days on market have risen to 54 days on average across the region, up 32% from last year, so overpriced listings are sitting.
+Well-priced, well-presented homes in the $400K-$600K range are still attracting multiple offers, especially in Munster (+10.2% YoY appreciation), Dyer (sales volume up 64%), and St. John (median $440K).
+Low inventory means there's still less competition for your listing.
+A free market analysis is the best first step, even if you're not ready to list immediately.

-Is it a good time to buy a home in NW Indiana?
+Is it a good time to buy a home in Northwest Indiana?

-Which NW Indiana communities have the strongest home values right now?
+Which Northwest Indiana communities have the strongest home values right now?

-How is low inventory affecting home prices in NW Indiana?
+How is inventory affecting home prices in Northwest Indiana?

-Will the South Shore Line expansion affect NW Indiana home values?
+Will the South Shore Line expansion affect Northwest Indiana home values?